Competitions

 • Competitors do not have to register for the entire Festival.
 Competitors may register for the competition only.

-• If you would like to enter the Competition and attend the Festival, you need to register for the Competition and for the Festival (see Registration page).
+• Competitors entering the Competition and attending the Festival need to register for the Competition and Festival separately (see Registration page).

 • The adjudicating panel will consider both the semifinal and the final round performances when deciding the first, second and third place.